Paul Kagame: Chairperson of the African Union

-Kagame served as Chairperson of the African Union from 28 January 2018 to 10 February 2019.
+Kagame was Chairperson of the African Union from 28 January 2018 to 10 February 2019.
 As Chair, Kagame promoted the Single African Air Transport Market (SAATM) and the African Continental Free Trade Area.
 The proposed Continental Free Trade Area was signed on 21 March 2018 by 44 of the 55 AU nations.
 By the time he left office in February 2019, the Continental Free Trade had already been ratified by 19 of the 22 nations needed for it to officially go into effect.
 Kagame also pushed through a reform of African Union structures in an effort to improve their effectiveness and make them financially sustainable.

 Public image and personality

-Views on his leadership vary widely amongst international scholars and journalists.
+Views on his leadership vary widely among international scholars and journalists.
 According to political scientist Alexander Dukalskis, Kagame has been adept in developing a sophisticated positive image of Rwanda abroad.
-Duklaskis says that to suppress negative information, the Kagame regime has curtailed access to academics and journalists, and threatened and assassinated critics of the regime.
+Dukalskis says that to suppress negative information, the Kagame regime has curtailed access to academics and journalists, and threatened and assassinated critics of the regime.
 Others, such as Philip Gourevitch, author of the 1998 book We Wish to Inform You That Tomorrow We Will Be Killed with Our Families, focus on his achievements in ending the genocide after the international community failed to do so, as well as the reconciliation, economic growth, foreign investment, improved public health and education.
 This is countered by authors such as Judi Rever, who highlight war crimes committed by the RPF before, during, and after the 1994 genocide, the effects of the civil war, assassinations of opponents and the totalitarianism of his regime.
 In Rethinking the Rwandan Narrative for the 25th Anniversary, Gerald Caplan states that a new narrative is required to reconcile these conflicting viewpoints, incorporating aspects from both points of view and "striking the proper balance between the old and the newly revised".